aschombe/microRISC/docs/sections/section1/subsection1-1.typ

   [00000],
 )

-=== CMP Register
+=== Stack Pointer (SP)

-The CMP register is used to store the result of a comparison operation.
-It is set by the CMP instruction, which subtracts the second operand from the first operand and sets the CMP register based on the result.
-Reference it using the CMP keyword (its an operation and a register), or R30.
+The stack pointer register is used to keep track of the top of the stack in memory.
+It is automatically updated when data is pushed onto or popped off the stack.
+You can reference it using the SP keyword, or R30.

 #table(
   columns: 2,